Are you wondering how much money you should save for retirement each year? Get a rough idea of what you should expect to put away.

 It’s great to have a solid savings or investment plan in place, but life often changes — sometimes on a dime.
 Whether it’s a new baby, a new home or a change in your work situation, many circumstances can affect your future financial goals.
 Instead of struggling down the road, it’s best to make changes to your finances now while you can.

 Set aside time each month to briefly review your finances and future retirement goals.
-If you’re struggling to understand your finances or simply want someone to guide you through it, our team at Emerj360 can help guide you.
+If you’re struggling to understand your finances or simply want someone to guide you through it, set up a conversation with the Emerj360 team.

 Written By Heather Jordan